trammell/recipe-book/susans-recipes.rst

     | 1½ cups shredded Swiss cheese
     | 1 (9-inch) refrigerated pie crust, fitted to a 9-inch glass pie plate

-Preheat the oven to 375 degrees F.
+Preheat the oven to 375 °F.

 Combine the eggs, cream, salt, and pepper in a food processor or blender.
 Layer the spinach, bacon, and cheese in the bottom of the pie crust, then pour